Murder of Agnès Marin

-Agnès Marin (26 November 1997 – 16 November 2011) was a 13-year-old girl who was raped and murdered on 16 November 2011 in Le Chambon-sur-Lignon, Haute-Loire, France.
-The murder was committed by 17-year-old Mathieu Moulinas, a student at the same school who at the time was on parole while awaiting trial for rape of another girl.
+On 16 November 2011, Agnès Marin (26 November 1997 – 16 November 2011), a 13-year-old girl, was raped and murdered in Le Chambon-sur-Lignon, Haute-Loire, France.
+The murder was committed by 17-year-old Matthieu Moulinas, a student at the same school who at the time was on parole while awaiting trial for rape of another girl.

 Early life

 Agnès Marin was a boarder in year four at the Collège Cévenol, a private school in which her parents, Frédéric and Paola Marin, had enrolled her that year because of bad influences at her previous school in Paris.
 According to a close friend, she was a good student who was interested in becoming a filmmaker.